 - How can I find college scholarships no one knows about?

-Yes, full-ride scholarships and financial aid do exist, but theyre rare.
-Soe cover tuition, room, board, and books.
+Yes, full-ride scholarships and financial aid do exist, but they’re rare.
+Some cover tuition, room, board, and books.
 You usually need a great mix of grades, activities, or demonstrated need.
-Applying to many increases your chances, even for partial awards which stack up. - Whats the difference between grants for students and scholarships?
+Applying to many increases your chances, even for partial awards which stack up. - What’s the difference between grants for students and scholarships?

 Lean on grants, community colleges, and work-study programs.
 Live at home if possible to cut costs.
 Only borrow what you absolutely need, and always talk to your financial aid office for emergency aid or flexible payment plans.
 Every dollar you save reduces future debt. - When should I start applying for college scholarships?